Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `session_response_headers` (List of String) Set of headers to send to downstream, use id, audience, subject, timeout, idling-timeout, rolling-timeout, absolute-timeout.
 E.g. `[ "id", "timeout" ]` will set Session-Id and Session-Timeout response headers.
 - `session_rolling_timeout` (Number) Specifies how long the session can be used in seconds until it needs to be renewed.
 0 disables the checks and rolling.
 Default: 3600
 - `session_secret` (String) The session secret.
-- `session_storage` (String) The session storage for session data: - `cookie`: stores session data with the session cookie (the session cannot be invalidated or revoked without changing session secret, but is stateless, and doesn't require a database) - `memcache`: stores session data in memcached - `redis`: stores session data in Redis.
-Default: "cookie"; must be one of ["cookie", "memcache", "memcached", "redis"]
+- `session_storage` (String) The session storage for session data: - `cookie`: stores session data with the session cookie (the session cannot be invalidated or revoked without changing session secret, but is stateless, and doesn't require a database) - `memcache`: stores session data in memcached - `redis`: stores session data in Redis. possible known values include one of ["cookie", "memcache", "memcached", "redis"]; Default: "cookie"
 - `session_store_metadata` (Boolean) Configures whether or not session metadata should be stored.
 This metadata includes information about the active sessions for a specific audience belonging to a specific subject.
 Default: false
 - `ssl_verify` (Boolean) Verify identity provider server certificate.
 If set to `true`, the plugin uses the CA certificate set in the `kong.conf` config parameter `lua_ssl_trusted_certificate`.
 Default: true
 - `timeout` (Number) Network IO timeout in milliseconds.
 Default: 10000